A Novel Two-Parameter Penalty: Relaxation Degree Analysis and Sparse Signal Recovery: Introduction

 The remainder of this article is organized as follows.

-In Section \ref{sec-theory}, we propose the concept of the relaxation degree RD$_P$ of a penalty function $P$, introduce the TLp minimization model, and establish the exact and the stable TLp sparse recovery.
+In Section \ref{sec-theory}, we propose the concept of the relaxation degree RD$_P$ of a separable penalty function $P$, introduce a two-parameter nonconvex penalty function $P_{a,p}$, propose the $P_{a,p}$ minimization framework, and establish the exact and the stable $P_{a,p}$ sparse recovery. by using the sparse convex-combination technique developed by Cai and Zhang in \cite{CZ14} and, independently, G. Xu and Z. Xu in \cite{xx13} (for $\ell_1$) and Zhang and Li in \cite{ZL19} for $\ell_p$ with $p\in (0,1]$.
 Section \ref{sec-algorithm} is dedicated to the related algorithm.
 A modified iteratively reweighted least squares (IRLS) method is employed for the outer loop, while the difference of convex functions (DC) method is adopted to solve the resulting sub-problem in the inner loop.
-The convergence of both the outer-loop modified IRLS algorithm and the inner-loop DCA procedure is also given by using the sparse convex-combination technique developed by Cai and Zhang in \cite{CZ14} and, independently, G. Xu and Z. Xu in \cite{xx13} (for $\ell_1$) and Zhang and Li in \cite{ZL19} for $\ell_p$ with $p\in (0,1]$.
+Some related convergence results of both the outer-loop modified IRLS algorithm and the inner-loop DCA procedure are also given.
 In Section \ref{sec-test}, we present the results of our numerical experiments.
 To be precise, the performance of the proposed IRLSTLp algorithm is evaluated with different parameters $a$ and $p$.
+Some experiments are also conducted to analyze the utility of the relaxation degree.
 Two representative classes of matrices, Gaussian matrices and over-sampled discrete cosine transform (DCT) matrices, are used to test the algorithm's performance under varying degrees of matrix coherence.
 Additionally, comparisons are conducted with DCA of TL1 \cite{ZX18}, DCA of $\ell_1-\ell_2$ \cite{YLHX15} and IRLS of $\ell_{p}$ \cite{LXY13}.
 Finally, we conclude this article in Section \ref{s5}.

 We end this introduction by making some conventions on notation.
 Throughout this article, we let $\mathbb{N}$ be the set of all positive integers and $M,N\in\mathbb{N}$ be two given natural numbers which are always used to denote the dimensions of vectors or matrices, and let $a\in(0,\infty)$ and $p\in[0,\infty]$ be two given parameters which are related to penalty functions.
 We use $\mathbf{0}$ to denote the zero vector.
 For any given $x\in\mathbb{R}^N$, $A\in\mathbb{R}^{M\times N}$, and any given subset $T$ of $\{1,\ldots,N\}$, we always denote by $x_T$ the vector in $\mathbb{R}^N$ which coincides with $x$ on the components with the index in $T$ and is zero on the components with the index outside $T$, and also denote by $A_T$ the matrix in $\mathbb{R}^{M\times N}$ which coincides with $A$ on the columns with the index in $T$ and is zero outside.
 The symbol $\mathrm{Ker}\, A$ is always used to denote the \emph{kernel space} (also called the \emph{null space}) of $A$.
 Let $r(x)$ denote the \emph{decreasing rearrangement} of $x$ and, for any $i\in\{1,\ldots,N\}$, $r(x)_{i}$ denote the $i$-th largest component in magnitude.
 We further define